SIT50416 – Diploma of Hospitality Management

 |BSBWOR203||Work effectively with others (Elective)|

-Students entering SIT50416 – Diploma of Hospitality Management must meet the
+Students enrolling into SIT50416 – Diploma of Hospitality Management must meet the following entry requirements:

-to successfully complete a Language, Literacy & Numeracy (LLN) test AND
+- Successfully complete a Language, Literacy & Numeracy test (LLN) & Pre-training review (PTR) process

 - Attend an interview (face to face / phone / skype)